jonathantneal/digital_signage/README.md

    *(in staging or production only)* *(`RAILS_RELATIVE_URL_ROOT` is only needed if the site does not have it's own domain)* `bundle exec rake assets:precompile RAILS_RELATIVE_URL_ROOT=/signage`

+8. Install wkhtmltoimage (only the first time) `rvmsudo imgkit --install-wkhtmltoimage`

 ## Testing